Authentic Lessons for 21st Century Learning

 Engage

-First, ask the students if they’ve ever seen or read any Best of/Worst of lists and have the class share out ideas of topics.
-Compose a few Top 5 (best or worst) lists together as a class (summer activities, field trips, birthday party ideas, etc.) These can be written on chart paper or on the chalkboard.
+Introduce the essential question and lesson objective using slides 3–4 in the Lesson Slides.
+Then display slide 5, ask the students if they’ve ever seen or read any “Best/Worst of” lists, and have the class share out ideas of topics.
+Compose a few Top 5 (best or worst) lists together as a class (summer activities, field trips, birthday party ideas, etc.).
+These can be written on chart paper or on the chalkboard.

-After creating a few lists as a group, share some additional text and video examples of Best/Worst lists using some of the links listed below:
+After creating a few lists as a group, use slide 6 to share some additional text and video examples of Best/Worst lists using some of the links listed below:

 Explore